danepps/bluebook/README.md

 ### Zotero (desktop)

-Works with Zotero 7 and Zotero 8.
+Works with Zotero 7 through 10.
 (On Zotero 6 the style mostly works, but the **Preprint** item type doesn't exist — see the Preprint section below for the workaround.)

 1. Open **Preferences → Cite → Styles**.
 2. Click the **+** button in the lower left.